Evan-Coleman/Navius/docs/roadmaps/07-enhanced-caching.md

-# Practical Caching with AWS ElastiCache (Redis)
+# Practical Caching Roadmap

 ## Overview
-A lightweight, security-focused approach to caching for our Rust Axum backend that leverages AWS ElastiCache (Redis) to improve application performance without unnecessary complexity.
+A lightweight, security-focused approach to caching for our Rust Axum backend that improves application performance without unnecessary complexity.

 ## Current State
 Our application needs a structured caching approach to improve response times and reduce database load for frequently accessed data.

 ## Target State
 A practical caching system that:
-- Uses AWS ElastiCache (Redis) as the primary caching layer
+- Uses Redis as the primary caching layer
 - Secures cache access with proper authentication and key strategies
 - Provides straightforward integration with Axum handlers
 - Implements sensible cache invalidation strategies